saflin/prime-generator/README.md

 # prime-generator

-A simple restful webservice based prime generator.
+A Spring boot application which generates prime numbers.
+Application exposes rest endpoint which can be used to generate prime numbers.

-Presently support three implemenations
+Supports three prime generation algorithms.

 1) Trial by division